Generation Z in the Workplace

 Should Gen Xers and millennials worry about their jobs being replaced?
 According to a Purdue University study, probably not.
 Gen X should be safe until retirement because Gen Z typically works better under a millennial.
 The oldest generation at work has learned to adapt to the ever-changing technology, allowing them to keep up with the latest work trends.
 Gen Xers also have a better work ethic, giving them more job security.

-No matter what generation you are, plan ahead and get your health insurance questions answered:
+No matter what generation you are, plan and get your health insurance questions answered:

 Call Empower Brokerage at 1-844-410-1320 or request an agent here.